University campus in Colorado

 Colorado's tech sector offers exceptional opportunities for database management professionals.

 The state's software developers earn competitive salaries according to the latest (Bureau of Labor Statistics data), and database specialists command similar compensation packages.
-Colorado's unemployment insurance system tracks over 500,000 employer accounts across diverse industries (Colorado Department of Labor), indicating a robust job market requiring skilled data professionals.
+Colorado's unemployment insurance system tracks over 500,000 employer accounts across diverse industries (Colorado Department of Labor), indicating a strong job market requiring skilled data professionals.

 Salary Outlook